dfinke/ImportExcel/README.md

 # Overview

 Automate Excel with PowerShell without having Excel installed.
-Works on Windows, Linux and MAC.
+Works on Windows, Linux and Mac.
 Creating Tables, Pivot Tables, Charts and much more just got a lot easier.

 ## Examples ✨
 Check out the [more than 100 examples](Examples/) on ways to create amazing reports as well as make you more productive with PowerShell and Excel.